georgiee/coding-for-kids/slides.md

 ---
 ^ I had a 56k modem to connect.

-^ Which was slower than your throttled dataplan on your smartphone.
+^ Which was slower than your throttled dataplan on your smartphone today.

 ^ Let's listen to the iconic sound for a quick flashback.